keyOfVv/Cusp/README.md

 ### Custom Peripheral Class

-Sometimes, i think it's more convenient to have a custom class of Ble device instance for my project.
+Sometimes, i think it's more convenient to have a custom class (subclass Peripheral is REQUIRED) of Ble device instance for my project.
 I can define its own properties like "advertisingUUID", "writeDataUUID", "notifyUUID", etc. Then, i can use those properties in my code without typing literally.

 ```swift
 // my custome Peripheral class